A figure standing before a vast architecture of loop-shaped paths

 Enter the manuscript

-The book becomes the map.
+The book behind the map.

 Future direction: each science doorway can later open into its own room with a fuller explanation, examples, manuscript excerpts, diagrams, and a path back to the main Loop Hypothesis world.